 4. Visa Processing

-Once your application has been approved by the Government Communications Affairs Office and the Main Department of Immigration and Nationality Affairs office, you may submit your application to the Embassy for visa processing.
+Once your application has been approved by the Ethiopian Broadcasting Authority and the Main Department for Immigration and Nationality Affairs office, you may submit your application to the Embassy for visa processing.

 You are required to submit the following documents to the Consular Section for your visa application: